intmus/intas19-20/_31-putting-it-all-together/dictation.md

 ---
  ### Recommended Solfege for Simple Intervals

-Here again is the chart of simple intervals and their recommended solfege from Week 1.
+Here again is the chart of simple intervals and their recommended solfege from Unit 1.
 Memorize the solfege for easy recall:

 |**Interval Name**   |**Abbreviation**|**Recommended Ascending Solfege**|
 |--------------------|----------------|---------------------------------|